dmirauta/dots/README.md

 Goals:
 1. Keep my configs synchronised and reproduceable across the various machines and accounts I use.

-For a minimum change quickstart, duplicate `userconfig-example.sh` to `userconfig.sh` and edit to suit your monitor setup.
-Then use `./auto.sh compose && ./auto.sh update` to apply these changes.
+For a minimum change quickstart, duplicate an example in`/global` creating `/global/config.sh` and edit to suit your device/monitors.
+Then use `./auto.sh compose && ./auto.sh update` to apply these changes, first time use may also require `./auto.sh set-exec`.
 Dependencies can be grabbed with the `./auto.sh setup` command (edit `INSTALL_CMD` variable if not using `pacman`).

 The keys `ctrl+shift+b` will list keybindings.

 Todo:
 - fix lingering logins (`bspc quit` not loggin out? seen with `loginctl list-sessions`)
+- laptop
+    - autostart power manager?
+    - set to lock on lid down...
 - window styling?

 Notes: